Model-based resonance tracking of linear systems: Introduction

-In order to increase the sensitivity of the sensors or the power output of vibrating actuators, designers adopt systems with ``sharp'' resonances (low damping, high quality factor) \cite{Hammarstroem2014}.
-On the downside, this leads to diminished performance when the excitation frequency deviates even slightly from the resonance frequency, due to the inherently narrow bandwidth of the system.
-Even in case of actuators that have been designed to operate at a constant resonance, shifts from the designed operating frequency may occur because of environmental changes, like temperature and humidity \cite{Ferguson2005}, aging of the device \cite{Sun2002} or changes in the load \cite{Zhang2015,Bosshard2014}.
+To increase the sensitivity of sensors and the power output of vibrating actuators, designers adopt systems with ``sharp'' resonances (low damping and a high quality factor) \cite{Hammarstroem2014}.
+As a drawback, this design leads to diminished performance when the excitation frequency deviates even slightly from the resonance frequency due to the inherently narrow bandwidth of the system.
+Even for actuators that have been designed to operate at a constant resonance, shifts from the designed operating frequency may occur because of environmental changes such as temperature and humidity variations \cite{Ferguson2005}, aging of the device \cite{Sun2002} or changes in the load \cite{Zhang2015,Bosshard2014}.
 As a remedy, designers resort to feedback resonance tracking control to compensate for these shifts and achieve maximum efficiency \cite{Gokcek2005,Li2016}.
-In the case of sensing applications based on changes of the resonance frequency with the measured quantity, the use of the feedback control is unavoidable and the performance of the control system directly affects the sensitivity, resolution and the bandwidth of the sensor \cite{Sun2002,Albrecht1991}.
+In the case of sensing applications based on changes in the resonance frequency with the measured quantity, the use of feedback control is unavoidable, and the performance of the control system directly affects the sensitivity, resolution and bandwidth of the sensor \cite{Sun2002,Albrecht1991}.